MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/index.md

 Azure landing zones are scalable and modular to fit all deployment needs.
 They use repeatable infrastructure to apply configuration and controls to each application landing zone as.
 They also use a modular or extensible to easily scale specific elements of the environment as requirements evolve.

-## Azure landing zone conceptual architecture
+## Azure landing zone architecture

 An Azure landing zone is for all deployment types.
 You should use it if you're onboarding one application to Azure or managed a complex application portfolio.
-The Azure landing zone conceptual architecture (*see figure 1) represents a starting point for your approach.
-The architecture sets a direction for your approach, and you should [tailor the Azure landing zone conceptual architecture to meet requirements](./tailoring-alz.md).
+The Azure landing zone conceptual architecture (*see figure 1) represents an approach.
+The architecture sets a direction for your approach.
+As you design and implement your Azure landing zone, you should [tailor the architecture to meet your requirements](./tailoring-alz.md).

 :::image type="content" source="../enterprise-scale/media/ns-arch-cust-expanded.svg" alt-text="A conceptual architecture diagram of an Azure landing zone." lightbox="../enterprise-scale/media/ns-arch-cust-expanded.svg":::
 *Figure 1: Azure landing zone conceptual architecture.
 Download a [Visio file](https://raw.githubusercontent.com/microsoft/CloudAdoptionFramework/master/ready/enterprise-scale-architecture.vsdx) of this architecture.*